Welcome home to UNT

 For more than 30 years, the university and many academic departments have set aside a day to recognize successful and dedicated alumni, inviting them back to campus for special events.

 First held May 10, 1961, when North Texas State College became North Texas State University, this spring event includes games, music and food.
-The Mayor of Denton reads the document proclaiming the campus as a university, and it is a day we remember and celebrate annually on the first Friday of April.
+The Mayor of Denton reads the document proclaiming the campus as a university, and it is a day we remember and celebrate annually in April.

 The Meritum Chapter of Mortar Board began the Honors Day tradition in 1950 as an activity of the chapter.
 Until 1972, Mortar Board members handled all arrangements for the day, with assistance in later years from the Blue Key Honor Society.
 In 1972, with leadership from the Student Association and these two organizations, the university assumed responsibility for Honors Day, to help ensure its continuation.
 Today the event is co-chaired and co-sponsored by the Division of Student Affairs and the Honors College.